mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 server, such as an obvious ID or a more subtle fingerprinting extracting design built-in to the plugin.
-Moreover, the validator MAY require open-source availability and public knowledge of the pseudo-identity of its developer.
-To avoid leaking information to the nework, the injection of a set of plugins (while bing encrypted) SHOULD be indistinguishable from any other set of plugins.
+Moreover, the validator MAY require open-source availability and public knowledge of the pseudo-identity of its developer (through the central plugin repository).
+To avoid leaking information to the nework, the injection of a set of plugins (while being encrypted) SHOULD be indistinguishable from any other set of plugins.

+One other solution to have Privacy while supporting the cache system and 0-RTT injection of plugins is to advertise a set of plugins common to most PQUIC users.
+One method to achieve it would be to bind PQUIC users to a special plugin validator which counts at each epoch the number of PQUIC user reporting to have the plugin in its cache.
+When a sufficient number of users have it, the plugin validator adds this plugin to its Merkle Tree, which would allow PQUIC stacks to inject it to other peers.
+Similar to the previous solution, injecting a set of plugins SHOULD be indistinguishable from any other set of plugins to an on-path attacker.

 ## System Security